 As Córdoba is an easy journey from Seville, many people visit it as a day trip from Seville.
 I did so on my first visit.

-Córdoba is an awe-inspiring city with a rich history, flower-filled patios and is home to one of the most sensational churches on the planet: The Mezquita.
+Córdoba is an awe-inspiring city with a rich history and flower-filled patios and is home to one of the most sensational churches on the planet: The Mezquita.

 If possible, stay the night in Córdoba.
 But if that’s not possible, you can cover the most important some of the essential sights during one day in Córdoba.